 In this paper we show that dual-class shares can be an answer to agency conflicts rather than a result of agency conflicts.
-When a firm issues voting shares to raise funds, an incumbent manager's control rights are diluted.
-This increases the risk that an incumbent could lose control of the firm and therefore, could lose the associated benefits of control.
-Thus, the incumbent may forgo positive NPV investments in an effort to maximize his expected wealth.
-Non-voting shares allow a firm to raise funds without diluting manager's control rights; hence, it can alleviate the underinvestment problem.
-But non-voting shares facilitate entrenchment and therefore, reduces value-enhancing takeover activities.
-Also, non-voting shares dilute dividends per share.
-We obtain conditions under which the benefit of using non-voting shares, that is, higher firm value due to higher investment outweighs the entrenchment and dividend dilution costs.
-Others have shown that deviations from "one share-one vote" can be optimal, but our study is the first to integrate the dual-class decision into the rich body of research on capital structure and underinvestment.
+When a firm issues voting shares to raise funds, it increases the risk that manager-controlling shareholder could lose control of the firm and lose the associated private benefits.
+Thus, the incumbent may be willing to forgo positive NPV investments to maximize his overall welfare.
+Non-voting shares allow a firm to raise funds without diluting manager's control rights; hence, it can alleviate the underinvestment problem .But use of non-voting shares dilutes dividends and facilitates entrenchment, reducing value-enhancing takeover bids.
+We obtain conditions under which the benefit of using non-voting shares outweighs its costs.
+We integrate the dual-class decision into the rich body of research on capital structure and underinvestment, and show that dual-class structures can be a solution to an agency driven underinvestment problem.